khval/Amos2AscII/README.md

 Dependences
 -----------
-This program uses AmosExtension.library obtain Command names from Amos extensions.
+This program uses AmosExtension.library to obtain Command names from Amos extensions.